First Impressions - You get one chance

 What to wear to the agency interview

 I would suggest wearing clothing that accents your body without being overbearing.
+You don't want to look like a prude or "easy prey".

 I know this is a lot to remember so a good way to make this information your own is to get a family member or a friend to conduct a rehearsal interview with you so that you can practice these skills.
 After a while you will be performing them naturally.
 If you know a working model, even better to let her help you.